dfsantamaria/POC4COMMERCE/README.md

     Query([(prefix, prefixIRI),...], query)

 where: </br>
-- [(prefix,prefixIRI)] is a list of tuple of type (prefix, prefiIRI), with "prefix" the prefix name and "prefixIRI" the IRI to be prefixed, that must be added to the list of         prefix in the query header.
+- [(prefix,prefixIRI)] is a list of tuples of strings formed by (prefix, prefiIRI), with "prefix" the prefix name and "prefixIRI" the IRI to be prefixed, which must be added to the list of         prefix in the query header.
 - query is a string representing the query to be performed.

-To create a parametric query instantiate the class Query in QueryBuilderModule.py by typing
+To create a parametric query, instantiate the class Query in QueryBuilderModule.py by typing

        Query([(prefix, prefixIRI),...], query, [(var1, parameter1), (var2, parameter2), ...])

 where: </br>
-- [(prefix,prefixIRI)] is a list of tuple of type (prefix, prefiIRI), with "prefix" the prefix name and "prefixIRI" the IRI to be prefixed, that must be added to the list of         prefix in the query header.
+- [(prefix,prefixIRI)] is a list of tuples of  strings of the form (prefix, prefiIRI), with "prefix" the prefix name and "prefixIRI" the IRI to be prefixed, which must be added to the list of         prefix in the query header.
 - query is a string representing the query to be performed.
-- [(var1, parameter1), (var2, parameter2), ...] is list of tuple of type "var1", "parameter1", where "var1" is the string  that must be replaced with "parameter1" in the query.
+- [(var1, parameter1), (var2, parameter2), ...] is list of tuples of strings of the form "var1", "parameter1", where "var1" is the string  that must be replaced with "parameter1" in the query.

 You can also inherit the class QueryBuilderModule.py to create simplified queries.